pysiral/pysiral/docs/glossary.rst

 .. glossary::

     Auxiliary Data
-        Any data set that is input to the geophysical retrieval or gridding that is not radar altimeter sensor data (see :term:`Source Data`).
+        Any data that is input to the geophysical retrieval or gridding that is not radar altimeter sensor data (see :term:`Source Data`).
 Auxiliary data sets can be dynamic  (e.g. daily) or static fields.
+        The data may be stored in external files or computed form a parametrization.
         Examples are sea ice concentration or type products,  land/ocean or regions masks, data on snow on sea ice or mean sea surface products.
+The overview of supported auxiliary data sets is available in the :ref:`Auxiliary_Datasets` section.

+    C3S
+        Copernicus Climate Change Service.
+A program that produces long-term climate and interim data records

+    CCI
+        ESA Climate Change Initiative.
+A program that produces long-term climate data records

     Level-1 Pre-Processor
         Dedicated processing step in pysiral that ingests source data and creates